djorlando24/pyLabDataLogger/INSTALL.md

 	sudo python setup.py install

+You may need to copy some udev rules for certain USB devices - see Hardware.md for details.

 ## building on MacOS

 To compile the mcclibusb drivers, you need libusb installed.
 On MacOS you can get this